Ivanohey/ECOM-commodities/cot_pred_tool/README.txt

 This document helps the user to handle and interact with the COT Prediction Tool designed for ECOM Agroindustrial.

-ATTENTION: Make sure to have the latest versions of R and RStudio running on the operating system.
+ATTENTION: - Make sure to have the latest versions of R and RStudio running on the operating system, available here: https://posit.co/download/rstudio-desktop/
+           - Install all required packages, RStudio should suggest you to do it by accepting a window.
+If not, install them manually in the console using the following function: install.packages("package name")

 Setting the data: